 If the community your bank is in has a small-town feel, it’s best to keep it that way by not replacing employees with machines.
 Of course, this doesn’t mean you can’t use the latest technology at all.
 It’s just best to keep a balance, with some long-time employees mixed in with the technology the bank needs to run smoothly.

 For instance, you can offer technology to customers who feel comfortable with it — such as multilingual ATMs — but consider always having a few bank tellers and other employees around to answer questions.
-They can also be there to conduct friendly conversations with the customers who seem to want a more personal, genuine feel in a community bank.
+They’ll be able to conduct friendly conversations with customers who want a more personal, genuine feel in their community bank.

 Employ Language Localization at Each Bank

 Another way to personalize the experience for community bank customers is to localize both written and spoken language.
 You can start by having tellers available who speak the languages that are most often used in your community.

 You should also make sure all marketing materials and other documents are presented in a few different languages, depending on the area.
 Take note that even if most people in the community speak English, you should still localize written material for the specific area.
 After all, different states in the US have different slang and popular phrases, which means you probably won’t be able to use the exact same paperwork from coast to coast if you want your bank to resonate with each community.
 Pay attention to the language diversity in the states where your banks are operating.

 Following these tips for localization can help any bank be readily accepted by its community.